How many private renters are there in Hammersmith and Fulham?

 Four Bedrooms Rate: £1,807.09

-- A new landlords’ rental charter to encourage landlords to commit to best practice in management, housing standards, living rent, and security of tenancies
+- A new landlords’ rental charter to encourage landlords to commit to best practice in management, housing standards, living rent, and security

 - A new social lettings agency to put potential renters in touch with the best local landlords who meet all the higher standards expected